 Life with a Spinal Cord Injury is Worth Living

 I know first-hand how hard the process of recovery after a spinal cord injury can be.
-Life can be rough on just about anyone living in this crazy world, whether they’re injured or ill or not.
+Life can be rough for just about anyone living in this crazy world, whether they’re injured or ill or not.
 However, I think there is a point to every single moment, whether we believe it some days or not.

 Ultimately, life is short.
 The best thing to do is experience as much as you can in the time you are here.
 Despite your spinal cord injury, I believe you are still meant for great things.
-Believe in yourself too!
+Believe in yourself, too!